 Conclusions

-Our findings in Arabidopsis thaliana demonstrate that the Elongator complex regulates hypocotyl and cotyledon growth via distinct molecular mechanisms.
+Our findings demonstrate that the Elongator complex regulates hypocotyl and cotyledon growth via distinct molecular mechanisms in Arabidopsis thaliana.
 In hypocotyls, Elongator acts primarily at the transcriptional level.
-Misexpression of genes associated with chloroplast function - particularly the downregulation of those involved in chlorophyll biosynthesis, plastid transcriptional regulation, and photosynthetic complex assembly - suggests disrupted communication between the nucleus and chloroplasts, resulting in the elongated hypocotyl phenotype.
+Decreased expression of genes associated with chloroplast function - particularly the downregulation of those involved in chlorophyll biosynthesis, plastid transcriptional regulation, and photosynthetic complex assembly - suggests disrupted communication between the nucleus and chloroplasts, resulting in the elongated hypocotyl phenotype.
 In contrast, cotyledon growth appears to be governed by the translational activity of Elongator.
 This is supported by the phenotypes of elo3-6 and urm11urm12 mutants, both of which lack enzymes required for tRNA wobble uridine modification and display similar cotyledon growth defects.
 Further evidence comes from the analysis of codon usage in differentially expressed genes in elo-6, indicating that genes enriched in codons corresponding to tRNA anticodons modified by Elongator exhibit reduced expression, particularly in cotyledons.
 Additionally, treatment with the translational inhibitor HYG B partially rescues the disturbed cotyledon opening angle in elo3-6 by mimicking the codon-anticodon stabilization mediated by Elongator.
 Taken together, these results show that the Elongator complex regulates hypocotyl growth via transcriptional activity, whereas cotyledon growth is predominantly regulated by the translational activity of Elongator.

 Supplementary Information